Western Canada and Alaska day 1-6: from Chicago to Manitoba

 The following day we stopped at Kabetogama Lake Visitor Center (Voyageurs NP) just to look at the lake and later at Ash River Visitor Center.
 Here we spent more time walking on Blind Ash Bay and Sullivan Bay Trails, both short.
 Stopped at Kabetogama Lake and Beaver Pond Overlooks.
 At this point we realized how hard it is to see anything of the Voyageurs”waterpark” from shore.
 Quick decision to stay extra night in hotel (RiverFront) in International Falls MN and take morning National Park boat trip on Rainy Lake, with short stop/walk on Little American Island for a history lesson about gold mining.
 The 3-hour trip was about observing the lake, its islands and shore.
 With good interpretative talk by our guides.
 Water everywhere around.

 We crossed Canadian border (International Falls MN/Fort Frances ON) in the afternoon.
 As we were driving on scenic Trans-Canada Hwy (Hwy 71), we could hear screeching noise coming from the breaks getting louder and more frequent.
 By the time we arrived at Rushing River Provincial Park ON campground it was clear we needed car mechanic.
 Now it was all about fixing our car.
-Next morning we drove slowly to Canadian Tire in Kenora ON and spent most of two days in town waiting.
-Walked from Travelodge motel to stores and spent some time relaxing in Anicinabe Park.
-Luckily they were able to bring all the parts next day and get the car ready just before closing.
-Really great service.

 We packed resupplies and started driving west on Trans Canada Hwy (Hwy 1), but made it only short distance past Ontario-Manitoba border.
 After driving for a while on side/dirt roads we found a decent site on sandy flats, first wild camp of the trip, only to be swarmed by mosquitoes (in retrospect, the worst case of the entire trip including Alaska).
 We ate something in the car and spent some time hunting insects until all inside were incapacitated.

-Eastern Canada road trip
+Eastern Canada road trip 2023

-Our second road trip of 2023 (after ☞ Puerto Rico) took us on 37-day, 6000-mile loop around Eastern Canada, heading out via Detroit and returning via Cleveland.
-We crossed 10 states (IL, IN, MI, NY, ME, NH, VT, NY, PA, OH) and 6 provinces: Ontario, Quebec, Newfoundland & Labrador, Nova Scotia, Prince Edwards Island and New Brunswick.
 We drove fairly quickly to Baie-Comeau QC.
 Short stop on the way at Pointe-Noire to watch belugas reminded us ☞ Quebec 2009 trip.
-Traveling Trans-Labrador Highway was the initial impulse for the entire trip.
-Driving was easy as the highway is in excellent condition and even the unpaved section of Rt 389 is not bad.
-Still, vast, sparsely inhabited expanse of taiga and tundra, and very light trafic preserve Labrador’s remote feel.
-The landscape is great and very interesting.
+Driving was easy as Trans-Labrador Highway was in excellent condition and even the unpaved section of Rt 389 were not bad.
+Vast, sparsely inhabited expanse of taiga and tundra, and very light traffic preserve Labrador’s remote feel.
+Landscape is very interesting.
 Vegetation was surprisingly green and dense, even lush, although growth of everything (except mushrooms) is stunted.
-There are beautiful lakes, rivers and marshes.
-It was then rather disappointing that travelers on the road are firmly ditched-off the surrounding environment – nowhere to stop for a break, except at the road’s edge, or to get a good view, except stopping in the middle of bridges.
+There are beautiful lakes, rivers and marshes, but nowhere to stop for a break, except at the road’s edge, or to get a good view, except stopping in the middle of bridges.
 Most side-dirt-roads, road-side parking lots or post-road-construction sites are neither interesting nor the kind of places one wants to explore.
 The rest of the trip was easier in this respect.

 Scenery was changing all the time: from Great Lakes to St Lawrence River, to Labrador’s interior to Gulf of St Lawrence and Atlantic coast.
 Many lakes, rivers, streams and fjords.
 Taiga (boreal forest), tundra, beaches, coastal cliffs and barrens.
 Some mountains and hills.
 Interesting rock formations.
 We saw four black bears (they do not seem to cause problems for campers), 1/2 moose, a heard of 12+1 caribou, one fox, many squirrels and birds, a few dozen pilot whales plus one larger whale (?) far away and several beluga pods.